xQsme/RLP_Qt/README.md

 ## Data Sources

-Data Sources were obtained from the [website](https://homepage.univie.ac.at/ivana.ljubic/research/rlp/) of the University of Wien.
+Data Sources were obtained from the [this article](https://homepage.univie.ac.at/ivana.ljubic/research/rlp/) on the website of the University of Wien.